 'Off the Rails' is the perfect location whether you are a railway enthusiast or just a holidaymaker enjoying the fantastic range of things to do in this very special corner of the Highlands.
 From the daily passing of the Scotrail Diesel Sprinters to the occasional steam train there is always something to see from the Station.
-2012 sees another programme of great railway journeys with the Royal Scotsman, part of the famed Orient Express company.
+Each year sees another programme of great railway journeys with the Royal Scotsman, part of the famed Orient Express company.
 The train makes regular stops at Plockton, and normally remains overnight at the end of the line in Kyle.

 The Steam Trains through Plockton